unraid/docs/docs/unraid-os/manual/shares.md

     may connect as a guest user and make subsequent attempts to connect with a specific user fail.
-- A workaround that can help with avoiding this issue is the fact that if you access a server both by it\'s network name and via it\'s IP address then Windows will treat it a two separate servers as far as authentication is concerned.
+- A workaround that can help with avoiding this issue is the fact that if you access a server both by it's network name and via it's IP address then Windows will treat it a two separate servers as far as authentication is concerned.